hat-open/hat-core/docs/libraries/stc/index.rst

 returning from originating state.

-In case of more complex statechart definitions, addition of transitions for each possible event to each state can soon become "unmanageable".
+In case of more complex statechart definitions, addition of transitions for each possible event to each state can soon become hard to maintain.
 Alternative to this approach is grouping states into hierarchy.

 Each hierarchical statechart can be represented by equivalent non-hierarchical